-China slams US Senate bill supporting Taiwan’s defense
+China slams U.S. Senate bill supporting Taiwan

 China claims the self-governing democracy of Taiwan as its own territory, and has not ruled out retaking the island by force if necessary.
 The sides split after a civil war in 1949 and have no official relations, with China cutting off even informal contacts following the election of independence-leaning Taiwanese President Tsai Ing-wen in 2016.

-Under its “One China” policy, the United States recognizes the government in Beijing while allowing for informal relations and defense ties with Taipei.
+Under its “One China” policy, the U.S. recognizes the government in Beijing while allowing for informal relations and defense ties with Taipei.

 It takes a stance of “strategic ambiguity” toward the defense of Taiwan — leaving it open whether it would respond militarily were the island attacked.